- CRM/SFA/MA

 | 2.
 Data Duplication | Employees may register the same customer information multiple times.
 This leads to duplicate customer records and compromises data consistency. |

 | 3.
-Data Gaps | Some data may be missing.
-For instance, parts of a customer's contact information may be incomplete, or order history records may be missing entries. |
+Data Incompleteness | Some data may be missing.
+For instance, parts of a customer's contact information may be absent, or order histories may be incomplete. |

 | 4.
-Failure to Update Data | When customer or product information changes, it may not be updated properly, leaving outdated information in the system.
+Failure to Update Data | When customer or product information changes, it may not be updated appropriately, leaving outdated information in the system.
 This prevents accurate information from being reflected and can negatively impact business decision-making. |

 | 5.
-Lack of Data Consistency | Different departments or personnel may input data using varying methods.
-This leads to a lack of data consistency, potentially causing information discrepancies and misalignment. |
+Lack of Data Consistency | Different departments or personnel may enter data using varying methods.
+This results in a lack of data consistency, which can lead to information contradictions and discrepancies. |

 Making Incorrect Decisions: